copilot-extensions/blackbeard-extension/README.md

 > Copilot Extensions are in public beta and may be subject to change.
 >
 > All enrolled users with a GitHub Copilot Individual subscription can use Copilot Extensions.
-> For organizations and enterprises with a Copilot Business or Copilot Enterprise subscription, organization owners and enterprise administrators can grant access to Copilot Extensions for use within their organization.
+> For organizations and enterprises with a Copilot Business or Copilot Enterprise subscription, organization owners and enterprise administrators can grant access to Copilot Extensions for use within their company.

 ## Development